wbraynen/lighthouse-api/README.md

 You can either query the data directly, build a GUI (e.g. a iOS app or a search engine in the form of a website) that consumes these endpoints, or you can even mirror this service and modify it to fit your needs as you see fit.

+This is the same dataset that is used by [philphd.org](http://philphd.org).

 ### Sample usage

 In a web browser: